Home » Movies » Knives Out (2019)

 Iconic Quotes

 • “I suspect foul play.
-I have eliminated no suspects.” – Benoit Blanc
+I have eliminated no suspects.” – Benoit Blanc, establishing his investigative stance early.

-• “My house, my rules, my coffee.” – Marta Cabrera
+• “My house, my rules, my coffee.” – the mug Marta holds in the film’s final shot, a perfect encapsulation of her arc.

 Easter Eggs and Hidden Details